Try-with-resources in Java 7

 This example creates two resources inside the parentheses after the

-.
-Both of these resources will be closed automatically when execution leaves the try
+try keyword.
+An FileInputStream and aBufferedInputStream.
+Both of these resources will be closed automatically when execution leaves the try block.

 The resources will be closed in reverse order of the order in which they are created / listed inside the parentheses.
 First the